microsoft/azure-health-data-services-toolkit/samples/Authenticator/README.md

 Here, we'll cover different authentication methods and how to get tokens from Azure Active Directory which can be used to access any Azure service that supports Azure Active Directory authentication.

+This sample is meant to be run locally on your computer, not deployed to Azure.

 ## Concepts

 This sample provides easy configuration on top of the [Azure Identity Client Library for .NET](https://docs.microsoft.com/dotnet/api/overview/azure/identity-readme#defaultazurecredential).
 We follow the best practices and allow you to use `DefaultAzureCredential`, which combines credentials commonly used to authenticate when deployed with credentials used to authenticate in a development environment. `DefaultAzureCredential` is intended to simplify getting started with the SDK by handling common scenarios with reasonable default behaviors.
 Developers who want more control or whose scenario isn't served by the default settings can specify their authenticator method and settings.